w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 - Lacking smart support to govern the complexity of data and transformations
 - Data transformations must be governed to prevent DP from turning into a swamp
-  - Amplified in data science, with data scientists prevailing data architects
+  - Amplified in data science, with data scientists prevailing over data architects
   - Leverage descriptive metadata and maintenance to keep control over data

 # Which functionalities for (automated) data management can you think about?